 To see how central rivers are to us, let’s start our tour in a watershed.
 That’s not hard.
 Wherever you live, you’re in one.

 Watersheds collect rain and funnel it into rivers and streams.
 The cleaner your watershed, the cleaner your rivers.

 “Rivers have always been and always will be the nucleus of this nation,” says Tom Cox, project leader at DeSoto and Boyer Chute National Wildlife Refuges in Iowa and Nebraska.
 “Rivers touch everything from recreation and transportation to commerce and conservation.
 They are impacted by everything in the watershed.
 It is humbling to think that the same water we use in Iowa and Nebraska and then return to the river will go downstream and be used by a refuge in Mississippi.”

-The animated NASA map above shows the flow of water through the Mississippi River watershed — North America’s largest, covering more than a third of the U.S. mainland.
+This animated NASA map shows the flow of water through the Mississippi River watershed — North America’s largest, covering more than a third of the U.S. mainland.

 Without water, we’d die.
 It’s that simple.
 Rivers give us water to drink.

 Spend some time in the desert Southwest, and you appreciate rivers anew.

 “Here at the Bill Williams River National Wildlife Refuge in Arizona — part of the Lower Colorado River system — water of any kind serves as a huge magnet for wildlife,” says refuge manager Glenn Klingler.
 “The birds here illustrate this, with more than 350 species of birds documented on the refuge."